John Threlkeld

-John Threlkeld (1757 – 1830) was an American politician, farmer, and landowner who served as an alderman and mayor of Georgetown and a member of the Maryland House of Delegates.
+John Threlkeld (1757 – 1830) was an American politician, farmer, and landowner who served as an alderman and mayor of Georgetown, Maryland and a member of the Maryland House of Delegates.

 Early life and family

 John Threlkeld was born in 1757, the son of Henry Threlkeld and Mary Brown Hopkins, and the grandson of Dr. Gustavus Brown, a lifelong friend of George Washington, physician, and founder of the hospital of the Continental Army.
 Threlkeld was the great-nephew of Thomas Stone, a signatory of the Declaration of Independence.

 Threlkeld was raised in a household of "culture and refinement" and was described as a scholar of Latin, geography, and topography.

 As a young adult, Threlkeld was one of the active members of a committee of correspondence during the American Revolutionary War.
 Threlkeld married Elizabeth Ridgely in 1787 and had two daughters, Mary and Jane.

 Career

 Landowner and farmer

 Threlkeld was a prominent landowner and farmer in Virginia and Maryland.
 He owned considerable land holdings and was an early adopter of the rental property business.
 By the mid-1780s, he owned land along the Potomac River and in much of the area of what is now known as Glover Park and Wesley Heights, which was used for pastures and orchards.
 Threlkeld and his father's consolidated land holdings in excess of 1,000 acres were referred to as "Alliance."

 Threlkeld raised Merino sheep and English cattle on the land and grew apples, mulberry, and peach apricots.
 In 1797, George Washington purchased English cattle and a bull from Threlkeld.
 Threlkeld was associated with another U.S. president, Thomas Jefferson, and exchanged cuttings of fruit trees and other plant specimens with him during his presidency.
 Jefferson received mulberry and peach apricot cuttings from Threlkeld in 1809.
 Jefferson considered Threlkeld a close friend and they frequently corresponded for several years.

 In 1809, Threlkeld was one of the founders of the Columbian Agricultural Society for the Promotion of Rural and Domestic Economy.

 Threlkeld used slave labor and owned at least fifty enslaved persons during his adult life, the vast majority of whom had been inherited from his grandfather.
 Threlkeld is recorded as having freed a small amount of his enslaved workers through manumission.